-Any material with a CT{Index} less than 40 shall be removed and replaced with acceptable material by the contractor.
-For SMA mixtures, any material with a CT{Index} less than 80 shall be removed and replaced with acceptable material by the contractor.
+Any material with a CT{Index} less than 40 shall be considered unacceptable material.
+For SMA mixtures, any material with a CT{Index} less than 80 shall be considered unacceptable material.

 Any sublot of material with air voids in the compacted specimens less than 1.5 percent or tonnage of material not meeting the minimum RT{Index} shall be evaluated with Hamburg testing and removed and replaced with acceptable material by the contractor if the rut depth is greater than 1/2-inch at the designated number of wheel passes.